w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 ![A caption editor showing white caption text on a black background.
 One row of text is bold.](text_bold.png)

-And here is the WebVTT markup for that caption...
+And here is the WebVTT markup for that caption…

 {::nomarkdown}
 <%= code_start %>